BlueCrazii-nl/bluecraziinl/README.md

 The BlueFlix '3.0' frontend found at [bluecrazii.nl](https://bluecrazii.nl).

-Created with Bulma, without any JS (yet, anyway).
+Created with Bulma and minimal vanilla JS.

 ## Build